 One way of finding information or statistics about clinical studies is to look at the number of applications for ethical approval.
-The only type of study for which there are comprehensive statistics are clinical trials using medicines, which need approval from the Ethical Review Agency, an EudraCT number and approval from the Medical Products Agency before starting.
+The only type of study for which there are comprehensive statistics are clinical trials using medicines, which need approval from the Ethical Review Authority, an EudraCT number and approval from the Medical Products Agency before starting.

-The Ethical Review Agency keeps annual statistics
+The Ethical Review Authority keeps annual statistics

-Research on living or deceased persons, on biological material from humans, or research that involves handling sensitive personal data must by law be reviewed and approved by the Ethical Review Agency.
+Research on living or deceased persons, on biological material from humans, or research that involves handling sensitive personal data must by law be reviewed and approved by the Ethical Review Authority.
 The agency (previously six regional ethical vetting boards) keep annual statistics of the number of applications handled, and information about all the clinical studies that have been granted ethical approval.

 In 2017, the ethical vetting boards handled around 2 400 new applications, of which 10 % related to clinical trials using medicines.
 The rest of the applications concerned other clinical trials, observational studies, diagnostic studies and qualitative studies.
 The diagram below shows the number of new ethical vetting applications divided up by regional ethical vetting board.